containers/composefs/README.md

 expected fs-verity digest as a mount option, which composefs will validate.
 In this case we have full trust of both data and metadata of the mounted file.
-This solves a weakness that fs-verity has when used on its own, in that it can only verify file data, not metadata.
+This solves a weakness that fs-verity has when used on its own, in that it can only verify file data, not metadata (e.g. inode bits like permissions and ownership, but also directory structures).

 ## Usecase: container images